Free-to-play: History

 The movement of free-to-play MMOs into the mainstream also coincided with experimentation with other genres as well.
 The model was picked up by larger developers and more diverse genres, with games such as Battlefield Heroes, Free Realms, Quake Live and Team Fortress 2 appearing in the late 2000s.
 The experimentation was not successful in every genre, however.
 Traditional real time strategy franchises such as Age of Empires and Command & Conquer both attempted free-to-play titles.
 Age of Empires Online was shut down in the midst of a tiny player base and stagnant revenue, and Command & Conquer: Generals 2 was shut down in alpha due to negative reactions from players.

 In 2011, revenue from free-to-play games overtook revenue from premium games in the top 100 games in Apple's App Store.
 The percentage of people that spend money on in-game items in these games ranges from 0.5% to 6%, depending on a game's quality and mechanics.
 Even though this means that a large number of people will never spend money in a game, it also means that the people that do spend money could amount to a sizeable number due to the fact that the game was given away for free.
 Indeed a report from mobile advertising company firm SWRV stated that only 1.5 percent of players opted to pay for in-game items, and that 50 percent of the revenue for such games often came from just ten percent of players.
 Nevertheless The Washington Post noted that the developers of two such games, Supercell (Clash of Clans) and Machine Zone (Game of War: Fire Age), were able to afford Super Bowl commercials in 2015 featuring big-name celebrities (respectively Liam Neeson and Kate Upton).
 The latter, Game of War, was in fact, part of a roughly $40 million campaign starring Upton.

-As of 2012, free-to-play MOBAs, such as League of Legends, Dota 2, Heroes of the Storm, and Smite had become among the most popular PC games.
-The success in the genre has helped convince many video game publishers to copy the free-to-play MOBA model.
+Many video game publishers use the free-to-play model for the MOBA genre.

 During 2015, Slice Intelligence tracked people that bought products in mobile video games, and these players spent an average of $87 in free-to-play games.
 The highest spending per player in 2015 was in Game of War: Fire Age, where the players that bought products on average spent $550.